 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

 I was fortunate enough to attend John’s for the whole duration of my Bachelor of Commerce (Marketing and Management), from the University of Notre Dame.
-There was only a handful of non-Sydney Uni students at John’s so I was well aware how lucky I was to live the college experience.
+There was only a handful of non-Sydney University students at John’s so I was well aware of how lucky I was to live on campus and enjoy the college experience.

 One of my greatest achievements was being elected the first female House President of John’s in 2009.
 This role really helped set my career path, as I was able to use the John’s network to obtain a few internships prior to graduating which gave me great insight into the type of marketing career I wanted to follow.
 The HP role was also the icing on the cake after an amazing college experience, and an ability to give something back in my final year.

-I have spent the majority of my career working in Business and Client Development roles within Australian law firms in Sydney.
-I started out at Middletons (now K&L Gates), moved to Corrs Chambers Westgarth and then Clayton Utz.
+I have spent the majority of my career working in Business and Client Development roles within Australian law firms.
+I started out in Sydney at Middletons (now K&L Gates), moved to Corrs Chambers Westgarth and then Clayton Utz.
 In 2014 I was lucky enough to be accepted into the Mountbatten Institute, which facilitated a year of work and study in New York City.
 I took on an events and marketing role at Citi Private Bank, which saw me facilitating events for the bank’s Ultra High Net Worth clients across the US.
-It was such an amazing opportunity and I was lucky to visit many NY landmarks, restaurants and venues I would never have dreamt of experiencing, let alone the clients I got to meet and the friendships I formed with colleagues.
-I returned to Clayton Utz in Sydney, but shortly followed my now husband to Canberra where I now work for the Australian Government Solicitor, within the Attorney General's Department.
+It was such an amazing opportunity, and I was lucky to visit many NY landmarks, restaurants and venues I would never have dreamt of experiencing, let alone the clients I got to meet and the friendships I formed with colleagues.
+I returned to Clayton Utz in Sydney, but shortly followed my now husband to Canberra where I work for the Australian Government Solicitor, within the Attorney Generals Department.

-I, like many of my fellow College friends, fell in love whilst at John’s and have since married my husband Nick, and we share two children - Henry and Eleanor.
+I, like many of my fellow College friends, fell in love whilst at John’s and have since married my husband Nick, and we share three children – Henry, Eleanor and James.

 Tarla Lambert has built up a digital news company for women, Agenda Media with a business partner and they plan to expand the business in the Asia Pac… More...